jason-brian-anderson/development_template/README.md

-see nvidia_tests.ipynb file for source of below info
+see nvidia_tests.ipynb file in this repo for source of below info

 ## 4/1/23 update
 3 things required underneath: